hubtype/botSON/source/index.html.md

 A complete bot usually never ends, it loops back to previous states.
 Also, it can use variables and other forms of `input` and `output` other than simple text.

 In this case, after the first text of the user, this bot will show three quick replies: 'Red', 'Blue' and 'Green'.
-The user can click them or write the response herself.

-Then, the bot expects an input string that can be 'RED', 'BLUE' or 'GREEN', store it in the variable `user_choice` and go to the next state `result`.
+The bot will wait for the user to click on one of these quick replies and then it will store the key pressed in the context variable `user_choice`.
+For example, if the user clicks on "Red", the bot will set `user_choice` to `{"label": "Red", "data": "RED"}` and then jump to the next state `result`.

-* If the user wrote anything else, the chatbot would reply with the possible options in a message like "Please, choose one of the following values: RED, BLUE" at most `input_retry` times.
-If it fails all 3 times it will go to the state `input_failure`.
+If the user wrote any random sentence, the chatbot would ignore that input and prompt the keyboard again.
+If the user fails to give an apropiate answer 3 times (this can be configured using the `input_retry` setting) it will go to the state `input_failure` which is defined under the hood by default but it can be overriden.

 Finally, in the state `result` the bot sends a text message saying what was the pick of the user and returns to the `choice` state.